Water saving solutions for your garden

 1. Rainwater harvesting

-There are many waterbutts and containers available in many sizes designed to fit into all size spaces, even on patios and balconies.
-They can be situated so water will run off the guttering from your shed, home or greenhouse.
+Waterbutts and other containers are available in many sizes, designed to fit into all sorts of spaces, even patios and balconies.
+They can be situated so that water will run off the guttering on your shed, home or greenhouse and into the barrel.
 Some will stand on the ground; others can be mounted on the wall.
-Finding recycled containers is another way to harvest rainwater and fill it up over the rainy months to be used to water your plants during dry weather.
+You could also DIY your own from recycled containers.
+Fill these up over the rainy months, and then use to water your plants during dry weather.

 1. Mulching

 Mulching your beds, borders, and containers is one of the best ways to retain moisture in the soil.
-If you mulch with good quality organic mulch such as homemade compost, leaf mulch, well-rotted manure or similar, not only will you be helping to preserve moisture but also feeding your plants.
-Other options for mulches include pebbles or stones, grass, straw, or wood chips.
+If you mulch with good quality, organic mulch such as homemade compost, leaf mulch, well-rotted manure or similar, not only will you be helping to preserve moisture but you will also be feeding your plants.
+Other options for mulching include gravel, wood chips, grass or straw.

 1. Water timings

-If you water your plants in the heat, the water will soon evaporate before the roots are even able to enjoy the drink.
-Watering in the morning or evening is best for giving plants enough time to absorb what they need.
+If you water your plants in the heat, the water will evaporate before the roots are even able to enjoy the drink.
+Watering in the cooler parts of the day, the morning or evening, is best in order to give your plants enough time to absorb what they need.
 Water the roots and soil around the plants, and avoid watering the foliage.

 1. Right plant, right place